 Performance management – the term conjures up images of annual reviews where management derides an employee for mistakes or missteps that occurred weeks or even months ago.
 It’s a frustrating process for employees, but also managers.
 Thankfully, performance management has officially stepped into the 21st century.
+Download the ebook, “The Skeptics Guide to Performance Management“ and get started on improving your performance management process.

 Gone are those much-hated annual reviews.
 Gone is the backward-facing feedback that was impossible to implement or use to fuel growth and improvement.
 Instead, PM is now agile, forward-facing, and designed to bolster understanding and engagement, while also enhancing performance.